MsAtifa/Java-Brickgame/README.md

 The game only occupies half of the Java application screen, and I couldn't manage to make it go fullscreen.

 ### • New Java Classes:-
+-The **PauseMenu** class is a JavaFX component designed for creating a simple pause menu in a game.
+It utilizes the JavaFX Alert class to display a confirmation dialog with options for resuming or restarting the game.It includes buttons for "Resume," "Restart," and "Cancel."
+Upon user interaction, the chosen option is processed via a provided Consumer<String> choiceHandler.
+The pause menu pops up if the 'p' key is clicked and the game gets paused before the pause menu pops up.
+This is the only additional class added, the rest of the important methods were just refactored in the main file.

 -The **setPhysicsToBall** method has been logically split into several distinct methods within the codebase.
 Each method is responsible for handling a specific aspect of the ball's physics and interactions.
 Here's a breakdown of how the original method was subdivided:

 **1.updateBallPosition:** Manages the ball's position based on its velocity (vX and vY).
 It accounts for both vertical (goDownBall) and horizontal (goRightBall) movements.